SueMottet/bikesharing/README.md

 ### 8. Average trip duration by birth year (age)

 This data visualization provides information on how long bikes are ridden by birth year of the rider (age) and can be found in the Tableau Public story.
-It should be helpful for the Des Moines program in combination with Des Moine population age information and their city vistors age profiles.
+It should be helpful for the Des Moines program in combination with Des Moines population age information and their city visitors age profiles.

 ### 9. Trip duration by users

 This data visualization provides information on trip duration by user.
-It can be used to understand how long the bikes are typically checkouted for.
+It can be used to understand how long the bikes are typically checked out for.

 ![checkout times user image](/Resources/checkout_times_for_users.png)